Ground beef E. coli recall: 7 products that could be contaminated

-The Department of Agriculture’s Food Safety and Inspection Service has announced an immediate Class 1 recall of 42,922 pounds of ground beef products made by Lakeside Refrigerated Services due to the meat possibly being contaminated with the E. coli bacterium.
+The Department of Agriculture’s Food Safety and Inspection Service has announced an immediate Class 1 recall of 42,922 pounds of ground beef products made by Lakeside Refrigerated Services due to the meat possibly being contaminated with E. coli bacterium.

-A Class 1 recall is the USDA’s highest level of recall and means “This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.”
+A Class 1 recall is the USDA’s highest level of recall and means, “This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.”

 The affected ground beef products were produced on June 1, 2020, and sold under the brand names Marketside, Thomas Farms, and Value Pack.
 The affected products were sold at Walmart and other retail establishments.
 The full list of all seven products covered under the recall are:

-- 1-lb. vacuum packages containing four ¼ lb. pieces of “MARKETSIDE BUTCHER ORGANIC GRASS-FED GROUND BEEF PATTIES” and a use or freeze by date of June 27, 2020 and lot code P-53934-28.
+- 1 lb. vacuum packages containing four ¼ lb. pieces of “Marketside Butcher Organic Grass-Fed Ground Beef Patties” and a use- or freeze-by date of June 27, 2020, and lot code P-53934-28.

 All affected products bear the establishment number “EST. 46841,” according to the USDA.
 If you have purchased any of these products, you are urged not to consume them and to dispose of them immediately or return them to the retailer you purchased them from.